Exactly solvable models for fermionic symmetry-enriched topological phases and fermionic 't Hooft anomaly: Introduction

 Symmetry-enriched topological (SET) phases are gapped quantum phases with intrinsic topological order and global symmetry, where the symmetry can interact with the topological order in a nontrivial way, thus enriching the classification of these phases.
-In general, symmetry can also act non-trivially on the anyon excitations (we will use anyon, quasiparticle excitation, anyon excitation interchangeably) in an SET phase, such that the anyons can carry fractionalized quantum number under global symmetry, called symmetry fractionalization\cite{chen2017symmetry,essin2013classifying}.
+In general, symmetry can also act non-trivially on the anyon excitations (we will use anyon, quasiparticle excitation, anyon excitation interchangeably) in an SET phase, such that the anyons can carry fractionalized quantum numbers under global symmetry, called symmetry fractionalization\cite{chen2017symmetry,essin2013classifying}.
 For example, the gapped quantum spin liquids in frustrated magnets are SET phases, where the spin-$1/2$ spinon excitation transforms projectively under the $SO(3)$ spin-rotation symmetry\cite{Wen2002}.
-Aside from symmetry fractionalization, another feature of SET phase is that symmetry may permute the anyon type.
+Aside from symmetry fractionalization, another feature of SET phases is that symmetry may permute the anyon type.
 For example, considering the toric code topological order with onsite $\mathbb{Z}_2$ symmetry, there are several possible SET phases, in one of which anyons $e$ and $m$ are permuted by the $\mathbb{Z}_2$ symmetry\cite{Cheng2017}.
 Anyons and symmetry defects in 2+1D SET phases are systematically classified in Ref.~\onlinecite{BSET} via $G$-crossed braided tensor categories for a given symmetry group $G$.
-While exactly solvable models for 2+1D non-chiral SET phases, called symmetry-enriched string-net models, are constructed in Ref.~\onlinecite{heinrich2016symmetry,Cheng2017}.
+While exactly solvable models for 2+1D non-chiral SET phases, called symmetry-enriched string-net models, are constructed in Refs.~\onlinecite{heinrich2016symmetry,Cheng2017}, which focus on discrete finite group case (the continuous group case is discussed in Ref.~\onlinecite{wang2022exactly}).